What are Cataracts in Dogs?

 What Does it Mean to be Specialized in Veterinary Ophthalmology?

-An ophthalmologist specializes in the diagnosis and treatment of conditions involving the eyes and associated structures.
+An ophthalmologist specializes in the diagnosis and treatment of conditions involving the eyes and associated structures, such as cataracts in dogs.
 The veterinary ophthalmologists at MedVet have dedicated their practice to protecting and preserving sight in all animal species including dogs, cats, horses, birds, exotic and zoo animals.
 Highly specialized equipment, identical to that used by your own ophthalmologist, is used by veterinary ophthalmologists for examination and treatment of your pet.
 Our operating rooms are also equally equipped to handle the very specific needs of eye surgery including operating microscopes and microsurgical instrumentation and equipment.

 A board-certified veterinary ophthalmologist is a Diplomate of the American College of Veterinary Ophthalmologists (ACVO).
 There are just over 300 actively practicing members of the ACVO in North America.
 In order to become a Diplomate of the ACVO, one must complete a 1-year internship and a 3-year ophthalmology residency after graduation from veterinary school.
 These residencies are very rigorous and highly competitive.
 After successful completion of the residency, the veterinarian may be eligible to sit for the board examinations.
 If the candidate passes all four parts of the examination, he or she becomes a Diplomate of the American College of Veterinary Ophthalmologists.